radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

     -	Pass-through: All attributes in the operation are sent to the backend regardless of whether they match the backend schema.
 This is the default mode.

->**NOTE - Modifications may fail at the backend if this option is selected and the entry to be added violates the backend schema definition.**
+>[!note] Modifications may fail at the backend if this option is selected and the entry to be added violates the backend schema definition.

     - Filter: Attributes in the operation that do not match the backend schema are removed before being passed to the backend layer.